Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 The RollerAgent applies the values from the action[] array to its Rigidbody component, `rBody`, using the `Rigidbody.AddForce` function:

-With the reference to the Rigidbody, the agent can apply the values from the action[] array using the `Rigidbody.AddForce` function:

 ```csharp
 Vector3 controlSignal = Vector3.zero;
 controlSignal.x = Mathf.Clamp(action[0], -1, 1);